North004/North004.github.io/_posts/2024-10-16-aes-in-rust.md

    $ xa(x) \cdot x^{-1}b(x) is still a(x)b(x) $
    so now $ a(x) = xa(x) $ and $ b(x) = x^{-1}b(x)
    If a(x) ever exceeds degree 8 it is reduced modulo the polynomial `0x1b` i.e the reduction polynomial we looked at before
-   This repeats until b(x) is no longer divisible by x which implies the coefficiant of the of the polynomials constant is 1
+   This repeats until b(x) is no longer divisible by x which implies the coefficiant of the of the polynomials constant term is 1
    at this stage we can then add a(x) to the result and remove the 1 by performing a right shift on b(x)
    once b = 0 the result will return.